-More than any other presidential candidate, Kamala Harris’ biography is singularly Californian.
+More than any other vice president in a generation, Kamala Harris’ biography is singularly Californian.

-Born and bussed to school in Berkeley, tested by San Francisco’s cut-throat municipal politics and propelled onto the national stage as the state’s top law enforcement officer and then its first female senator of color, Harris’ approach to politics and policymaking were honed here.
+Born in Oakland, bussed to school in Berkeley, tested by San Francisco’s cutthroat municipal politics and propelled onto the national stage as the state’s top law enforcement officer and then its first female senator of color, Harris’ approach to politics and policymaking were honed here.

 Here are eight ways that California shaped Kamala Harris and that Harris has shaped California.